nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Launch Trackermon.
    2. Modify the show list using any commands that affect the details of a show.
    3. Relaunch Trackermon. <br>
-      Expected: The most recent changes made to the shows is retained.
+      Expected: The most recent changes made to the shows is retained.<br><br>
 2. Dealing with missing files
    1. Prerequisites: JSON file is missing.
       1. Delete the `data/trackermon.json` file to simulate a missing file.
-   2. Launch Trackermon. <br> Expected: Trackermon starts with the default list of show list.
+   2. Launch Trackermon. <br> Expected: Trackermon starts with the default list of show list.<br><br>
 3. Dealing with corrupted files
    1. Prerequisites: JSON file is corrupted.
       1. Modify the `data/trackermon.json` file with any software that would break the JSON format to simulate corrupted file.